-Custody
+Item 15 Custody

 As paying agent for our firm, your independent custodian will directly debit your account(s) for the payment of our advisory fees.
 This ability to deduct our advisory fees from your accounts causes our firm to exercise limited custody over your funds or securities.
 We do not have physical custody of any of your funds and/or securities.
-We require that qualified custodians hold client assets.
+We do have limited access to your funds in the form of the ability to deduct our Program Fees from your account, and in circumstances when you authorize us to make transfers from your account on your behalf.
 Your funds and securities will be held with a bank, broker-dealer, or other qualified custodian.
-We have implemented the safeguard requirements of SEC regulations by requiring safekeeping of your funds and securities by a qualified custodian.
-We have further implemented procedures to comply with the requirements outlined by the SEC in its February 21, 2017 No-Action Letter to the Investment Adviser Association.
 You will receive account statements from the qualified custodian(s) holding your funds and securities at least quarterly.
 The account statements from your custodian(s) will indicate the amount of our advisory fees deducted from your account(s) each billing period.
 You should carefully review account statements for accuracy.